-4.11.2 Getting the code
+5.12.2 Getting the code

-The coverage.py code is hosted on a GitHub repo at https://github.com/nedbat/coveragepy.
+The coverage.py code is hosted on a GitHub repository at https://github.com/nedbat/coveragepy.
 To get a working environment, follow these steps:

-- 1. (Optional, but recommended) Create a virtualenv to work in, and activate it. - 1.
-Clone the repo:
+- 1. (Optional, but recommended) Create a Python 3.6 virtualenv to work in, and activate it. - 1.
+Clone the repository: